microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/day2/esu/_index.md

 ## Clean up environment

-Complete the following steps to clean up your environment.

-Remove the Azure Resource group from the portal.
+To clean up your deployment, simply delete the resource group from the portal.

 ![Screenshot of Azure Resource Group delete](./23.png)